greg-raven/Department-21/_posts/2014-10-11-seen-on-the-streets-of-bismarck-nd.md

 ---
-title: 'Seen on the streets of Bismarck, ND'
+title: "Seen on the streets of Bismarck, ND"
 author: 'Noam Sain'
 layout: post
 ---